popovkai/udacity_nd893_DRL_project_1/README.md

 The goal of the agent is to gather `yellow` bananas while avoiding the `blue` ones.
 ![Trained Agent][image1]

 Build a deep neural network reinforcement learning agent to learn how to navigate and to collect yellow bananas in a large square env.
-The environment is provided by [Unity] (https://github.com/Unity-Technologies/ml-agents).
-The solution is based on the the original [DQN paper] (https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf).
+The environment is provided by [Unity](https://github.com/Unity-Technologies/ml-agents).
+The solution is based on the the original [DQN paper](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf).

 * State = 37 continous values
 * Actions = 4 discrete actions (forward, backward, turn left, turn right)